AIM Rule 26

 Nomination Committee

-The nomination committee comprises Helen Gilder, Phil Pavitt and Joanne Lake, who acts as chair.
-The nomination committee is responsible for identifying and nominating for Board approval candidates to fill board vacancies and evaluating the need for and nature of additional appointments.
+The Nomination Committee comprises Helen Gilder, Phil Pavitt and Joanne Lake, who acts as Chair.
+The Nomination Committee is responsible for identifying and nominating for board approval candidates to fill board vacancies and evaluating the need for and nature of additional appointments.

 Environmental, Social and Corporate Governance (ESG) Committee

-This information was last reviewed on 15 September 2023.
+This information was last reviewed on 21 October 2024.

 Establish a strategy and business model which promote long-term value for shareholders